wordswords/dotfiles/README.md

 poor words while writing.
 16. Type `:LanguageToolCheck` to use the command-line grammar and spelling checker (requires Java 8).
-17. Vim has a weird non-greedy regex match `.\{-}` which means `.+?`.
-So to strip a document of all its html tags use this: `:%s/<.\{-}>/ /g`.
-18. To search all instances of `git clone` and replace them with `git submodule add` on a visual block, use `:<','>s/git clone/git submodule add/`.
+17. To search all instances of `git clone` and replace them with `git submodule add` on a visual block, use `:<','>s/git clone/git submodule add/`.
-19. To feed a visual block through an external command, for example, the NIX external sort command, `:'<,'>!sort` - this will sort the visual block lines alphabetically.
+18. To feed a visual block through an external command, for example, the NIX external sort command, `:'<,'>!sort` - this will sort the visual block lines alphabetically.
-20. To execute a command on all lines in a visual block, use the norm command, for example: `:'<,'> norm i##` after selecting in visual mode to comment all lines out with a `##`.
+19. To execute a command on all lines in a visual block, use the norm command, for example: `:'<,'> norm i##` after selecting in visual mode to comment all lines out with a `##`.
 For the reverse, to uncomment and delete the first character, use `:'<,'> norm x` after selecting in visual mode.
-21. To generate a ctags index for all functions/methods in all languages, run this command at the root of the source control repo `!ctags -R *`.
+20. To generate a ctags index for all functions/methods in all languages, run this command at the root of the source control repo `!ctags -R *`.
 Then you can use `gd` to jump to the original definition of the function in any file.
-22. If in some modes the backtick character does not insert, try typing it twice that should insert it properly.
+21. If in some modes the backtick character does not insert, try typing it twice that should insert it properly.
-23. To open the URL under the cursor in the default browser use `gx` <- handy!
+22. To open the URL under the cursor in the default browser use `gx` <- handy!
-24. To remove all trailing white space from a file, use `:%s/\s\+$//e` <- handy!
+23. To remove all trailing white space from a file, use `:%s/\s\+$//e` <- handy!
-25. To run Prettier on language servers that support this VS Code prettier, use `:Prettier`
+24. To run Prettier on language servers that support this VS Code prettier, use `:Prettier`
-26. ``<Control> - C`` - select text in visual mode and then copy to system clipboard.
+25. ``<Control> - C`` - select text in visual mode and then copy to system clipboard.
-27. ``<Control> - <Shift> - V`` paste into VIM from system clipboard
+26. ``<Control> - <Shift> - V`` paste into VIM from system clipboard
-28. ``:%norm vipJ`` to unwrap all the text in the document (opposite to word-wrap)
+27. ``:%norm vipJ`` to unwrap all the text in the document (opposite to word-wrap)

 Check out this handy VIM cheatsheet I found here: